 Plant and equipment is stated at cost less accumulated depreciation and accumulated impairment losses.
 The cost of an item consists of the purchase price and any costs directly attributable to bringing the asset to the location and condition necessary for its intended use.
 Depreciation is provided at rates calculated to write off the cost of the asset over their estimated useful lives.
-Depreciation is calculated on a declining balance basis on its assets at the following rates: field equipment at 30% per annum and furniture and fixtures at 20% per annum.
+Depreciation is calculated on a declining balance basis on its assets at the following rates: field equipment at 30% per annum and computer equipment at 50% per annum.